 As noted above, the RF waves given off by cell phones don’t have enough energy to damage DNA directly or to heat body tissues.
-Because of this, many scientists believe that cell phones aren’t able to cause cancer.
-Most studies done in the lab have supported this theory, finding that RF waves do not cause DNA damage.
+Because of this, it’s not clear how cell phones might be able to cause cancer.
+Most studies done in the lab have supported the idea that RF waves do not cause DNA damage.

 Some scientists have reported that the RF waves from cell phones produce effects in human cells (in lab dishes) that might possibly help tumors grow.
 However, several studies in rats and mice have looked at whether RF energy might promote the development of tumors caused by other known carcinogens (cancer-causing agents).
 These studies did not find evidence of tumor promotion.

 A large study by the US National Toxicology Program (NTP) exposed large groups of lab rats and mice to RF energy over their entire bodies for about 9 hours a day, starting before birth and continuing for up to 2 years.
 The NTP recently released partial findings from this study, focusing on gliomas and on schwannomas of the heart (tumors related to vestibular schwannomas) in rats.
 The study found increased (although still low) risks of these tumors in male rats exposed to RF radiation, although there was no increased risk among female rats.
 Some aspects this study make it hard to know just how well these results might be applied to people.
 For example, the doses of RF radiation in the study were generally higher than those from cell phones (ranging from 1.5 W/kg to 6 W/kg), and the amount of time the rats were exposed was longer than most people typically spend on the phone each day.
 Still, the results add to the evidence that cell phone signals might potentially impact human health.